ExtendRealityLtd/VRTK/Assets/VRTK/Documentation/API.md

 # Pointer Renderers (VRTK/Source/Scripts/Pointers/PointerRenderers)

-This directory contains scripts that are used to provide different renderers for the VRTK_Pointer.
+A collection of scripts that are used to provide different renderers for the VRTK_Pointer.

  * [Base Pointer Renderer](#base-pointer-renderer-vrtk_basepointerrenderer)
  * [Straight Pointer Renderer](#straight-pointer-renderer-vrtk_straightpointerrenderer)